Diversity and inclusion resources

 United Latino Job Bank - LULAC launched the United Latino Job Bank to help recent college graduates and individuals find jobs.
 With the United Latino Job Bank, job seekers can apply for highly competitive positions in government agencies with members of LULAC's corporate alliance board, and with non-profit partners.

-Hispanic Alliance for Career Enhancement (HACE) - A national non-profit dedicated to the employment, development, and advancement of current and aspiring Latino professionals.
+Hispanic Alliance for Career Enhancement (HACE) - The NHBG is recognized as a valuable business resource and a voice in the advocacy efforts of the Hispanic business community.
 Provides professional development, resources and networks, and facilitates access to meaningful career opportunities.

 Hispanic-American Village - From IMDiversity.com, this site provides valuable information on career opportunities as well as the tools needed to survive and succeed in America's workplace.

-National Hispanic Business Association (NHBA) - Founded in 1993, the NHBA is a national network of students and alumni whose mission is to address educational and business issues related to Hispanics.
+National Hispanic Business Group (NHBG) - Founded in 1993, the NHBA is a national network of students and alumni whose mission is to address educational and business issues related to Hispanics.

 Saludos Web - Job listing from employers who are actively recruiting qualified Hispanics for positions in their companies.